 The Kothari Havelis seem to be in use for they definitely seemed better maintained – with flower pots in the balconies & curtains on their windows.
 However, there was no one in sight who could confirm that.

 Dadda Havelis of Bikaner

 As our guide pointed out – the use of colors like cream and white, with straight-lined balcony parapets were some indicators of that influence.
-However, there is still no missing out on the traditional haveli elements – the doors, windows and the Chajjas.
+However, there is still no missing out on the traditional haveli designs – the doors, windows and the Chajjas.
 I particularly found this facade interesting for its symmetry of doors and windows – which are different and yet not so.